Probiotics for Histamine Intolerance: Which Probiotic is Right for You?

-- Bifidobacterium locum – assists in histamine degradation.
+- Bifidobacterium longum – assists in histamine degradation.
 Enhances the expression of genes that create tight junctions, which are molecules that hold intestinal cells together, in order to reduce post-meal inflammatory response and prevent or improve intestinal hyperpermeability (“leaky gut syndrome”) which is a contributor to symptoms of histamine intolerance4.

 - Bifidobacterium lactis – helps to break down both histamine and tyramine5.

-- Lactobacillus plantarum – Helps to break down several biogenic amines including histamine and tyramine6.
+- Lactobacillus plantarum – helps to break down several biogenic amines including histamine and tyramine6.

 Additional Strains of Importance: